WHAT IS HUMAN TRAFFICKING?

 - Community outreach and trainings

-Refugee Services of Texas chairs the Central Texas Coalition Against Human Trafficking, which brings together local government, non-profit and law enforcement professionals at all levels on a systematic basis to identify survivors, provide comprehensive services, and prevent trafficking through various means.
-Our services are available to both domestic and foreign-born adults and children of human trafficking.
-Our partners include:
+Refugee Services of Texas has chaired and currently serves as a standing steering committee member for the Central Texas Coalition Against Human Trafficking (CTCAHT) for fifteen years.
+CTCAHT brings together local government, non-profit and law enforcement professionals at all levels on a systematic basis to identify survivors, provide comprehensive services, and prevent trafficking through various means.
+RST STEP services are available across the state of Texas in the following cities: Austin, Amarillo, Dallas, Fort Worth, Harlingen, and Houston.